guidoism/escape/index.md

 I'm calling my project **Knuth × Wirth**.

-It will be in the form of a book -- readable in bed -- along with running code.
+It will be in the form of a book--readable in bed--along with running code.
 The book will be formateed with either **WEB**, **CWEB**, or Org Mode, probably the latter.
 I really want to strive for understandability.